coveo/source.coveo.com/_posts/2014-12-29-distributed-resource-locking.md

 <!-- more -->

 Amazon Redshift is already doing a pretty good job at [handling concurrent operations on the cluster](http://docs.aws.amazon.com/redshift/latest/dg/c_Concurrent_writes.html) but we needed a little more, so we decided to go with resource locking (where the resources are the different tables in the database).
-There are a lot of ways to implements such a solution, but we also had some constraint :
+There are a lot of ways to implement such a solution, but we also had some constraints :

 - Our service is running on multiple instances, so we needed a distributed locking mechanism.
-- The resource locking had to be transparent to read operations (ie. no impacts on reporting queries).
+- The resource locking had to be transparent to read operations (ie. no impact on reporting queries).
 - Deadlocks were not acceptable.
 - Locks had to have a short lifespan.
-We did not want to locks insertion and update for an extended period of time.
+We did not want to lock insertions and updates for an extended period of time.

-With these in mind, we quickly discarded some solution like the [LOCK](http://docs.aws.amazon.com/redshift/latest/dg/r_LOCK.html) feature offered by Amazon Redshift because it impacted all queries, from the simple `select 1;` to the complicated triple full outer join of doom without forgetting any inserts or updates.
+With these in mind, we quickly discarded some solutions like the [LOCK](http://docs.aws.amazon.com/redshift/latest/dg/r_LOCK.html) feature offered by Amazon Redshift because it impacted all queries, from the simple `select 1;` to the complicated triple `full outer join` of doom, without forgetting any inserts or updates.

 After consideration, we were left with two possible solutions :